How to Piece a Spinning Dresden Plate - Dresden #8

 This Spinning Dresden Plate is entirely created with straight edge petals created with Template #3.
 We cut the petals different lengths in order to create this unique effect.

-Preparation to Piece Dresden Plate #8
+Preparation to Piece a Spinning Dresden Plate Quilt Block

 Here are the fabrics you'll need for this block: